Barriers to Care: Eating Disorders

 While metropolitan areas may have multiple pathways to care, rural areas – more often than not – lack the services necessary to aid those struggling with an eating disorder.
 Additionally, since eating disorders usually co-occur alongside other mental health issues, rural locations may not have the resources to provide the integrated and comprehensive treatment necessary for a dual diagnosis.

 Until recently, the preferred method for psychotherapy has been face-to-face; however, telehealth has become a viable alternative for assisting patients who cannot access treatment due to remote location, weather, physical capability, mental status or other constraints.
+Technology, such as this, have eliminated distance and cost / ability to commute to treatment as barriers to care.

 Telehealth, and more specifically for mental health, Telepsychotherapy, is an electronic means for patient/ professional interactions, which include videoconferencing, store-and-forward imaging, streaming media, and terrestrial and wireless communications.
 Thankfully, Telepsychotherapy can provide treatment that might be otherwise unavailable in rural areas.